- Section 5: Financial Aid

 The federal government limits the aggregate amount of Federal Direct Loans that students can borrow in their lifetime.
 The lifetime aggregate limits for federal student loans (Federal Family Education Loan [FFEL] Program and Direct Loans) are as follows:

-Master of Public Health students may be eligible for up to $224,000 combined (only $65,000 may be subsidized; includes amounts borrowed as an undergraduate student).
+2 Master of Public Health and Doctor of Public Health students may be eligible for up to $224,000 combined (only $65,000 may be subsidized; includes amounts borrowed as an undergraduate student).

 Student loan borrowers are responsible for knowing the total amount of federal loans they have borrowed and the amount remaining to borrow.
 Having sufficient remaining eligibility is important to a student’s ability to successfully complete their academic program.
 A summary of each student’s federal loan debt is available by logging in to StudentAid.gov.